Does NMN Lower Blood Sugar? Benefits & Clinical Evidence | HealthspanX

 Yes, NMN has been proven safe in both healthy individuals and those with metabolic risks like prediabetes.

-The Yamane study reported no adverse effects, even among individuals with unusually high NMN absorption.
+Yamane study reported no adverse effects, even among individuals with unusually high NMN absorption.
+NMN supplementation has also been associated with improvements in blood pressure in some clinical studies, supporting its cardiovascular safety profile.

 Moreover, a randomized controlled trial in overweight women with prediabetes showed that 250 mg/day of NMN for ten weeks improved skeletal muscle insulin sensitivity without altering fasting glucose levels.